Amuro-Aznable/MSCGPCN/Model/readme.txt

 The result of model training.
+Researchers can get pre-training file by email.